WeAreDevelopers-com/code100/puzzles/hearts-and-minds/readme.md

 - "straight" means they point fully up, down, left or right at a straight angle
 - How many minds 🧠 are on the left side of the bunch?
 - How many hearts ❤️ are on the right side of the bunch?

+* [Submit your solution](https://share.hsforms.com/112g51PxHS6mRE9oxgcxdHg2a0i0) to get a chance to be on stage at WeAreDevelopers World Congress 2025!